davepile/postman-collection-builder/readme.md

 ### Conventions
 Object method names give a hint as to how they behave.
-There are slightly different return values that are aimed at chaining eg. `collection.addRequestItem(ri01).addRequestItem(ri02)` but in the next example we are adding FolderTwo directly under the collection, not as a child of FolderOne.
+There are slightly different return values that are aimed at chaining So in the below example of adding an object (a RequestItem) that has already been created, it would be convenient to have addRequestItem return a reference to the collection so we can chain the method calls. eg. `collection.addRequestItem(requestitem01).addRequestItem(requestitem02)`
-`collection.addFolder('FolderOne').addFolder('FolderTwo')`

-**Add methods-** methods named `methodOwner.addXxxx(param)` will add the param object passed in to the method owner and pass back a reference to the method owner.
+**Add methods-** methods named `methodOwner.addXxxx(param)` will add the param object passed in to the method owner and return a reference to the method owner.

-**Create methods-** methods named `methodOwner.createXxxx(param)` will create a new object based on the param object (usually string) passed in to the method owner and pass back a reference to the newly created obuject, not the method owner.
+**Create methods-** methods named `methodOwner.createXxxx(param)` will create a new object and pass back a reference to the newly created obuject, not the method owner.
+The reason this approach was chosen is that in the prevous case of adding an object we already have a reference to the added object.
+In the case of creating an object, wehave no other (external) method of getting a reference to the new object.

 **Set methods-** methods named `methodOwner.setXxxx(param)` will replace the existing object/ value with the one passed in as param and pass back a reference to the method owner.